What Is the Accessibility Compliance Report?

 When Is the Accessibility Compliance Report Due?

-Businesses required to submit a report must complete it by December 31, 2023.
+Businesses required to submit a report must have completed it by December 31, 2023.
 In order to meet this deadline, preparation is key.
 Reports must be filed every two to three years, depending on the organization’s category.
 Maintaining records and regularly assessing your organization’s accessibility compliance can help you stay on top of your legal requirements and fill gaps where they are found.

 How to Prepare for the Accessibility Compliance Report